ElementsProject/lightning/doc/lightning-createonion.7.md

 The **createonion** RPC command allows the caller to create a custom onion with custom payloads at each hop in the route.
-A custom onion can be used to implement protocol extensions that are not supported by c-lightning directly.
+A custom onion can be used to implement protocol extensions that are not supported by Core Lightning directly.

 The *hops* parameter is a JSON list of dicts, each specifying a node and the payload destined for that node.
 The following is an example of a 3 hop onion: